olalesi/Broadway-Scraper/README.md

 - `scrape_log.txt`: Log of scrape runs

 ## 👤 Author
-Built by Tobi as part of a web scraping technical assessment.
+Built by Olalesi as part of a web scraping technical assessment.